FOR IMMEDIATE RELEASE: January 27, 2010

 "All eyes remain tightly focused on the United States Senate.
 With millions of Americans still out of work, it's time for the Senate to get serious about passing comprehensive clean energy and climate legislation.
 In addition to slashing our dangerous dependence on oil and creating millions of new jobs, clean energy legislation will revitalize American industry, create a new a middle class, and put our economy back on the path to long-term, sustained prosperity.

 "In the year ahead, Congress faces a stark choice: build a clean energy economy that puts America back to work and makes us more secure, or bail out Big Oil and other polluters and maintain a dirty energy status quo that we can quite literally no longer afford.

 "Just this week, Brazil, India, China, South Africa and other countries reconfirmed the commitments they made last month in Copenhagen.
 These commitments were made as a direct result of President Obama's personal leadership and Congress now needs to do its part to show that America is ready to lead.
 Unless Congress acts soon, we risk falling further behind in the ongoing global race to build the clean energy industries that will fuel the world's economies in the 21st century.

-"We thank the president for his personal leadership on these vital issues.
+"We thank the president for his personal leadership on clean energy and climate change.
 We will redouble our own efforts in the year ahead to help build a prosperous and more secure America fueled by homegrown clean energy."